BlackBerry Ltd [BB] stock Upgrade by CIBC analyst, price target now $6.50

+The stocks have a year to date performance of 25.77 percent and weekly performance of 5.40 percent.
+The stock has been moved at -21.61 percent over the last six months.
+The stock has performed 13.89 percent around the most recent 30 days and changed -22.93 percent over the most recent 3-months.

-Compared to the average trading volume of 5.63M shares, BB reached a trading volume of 4988898 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.55M shares, BB reached to a volume of 7184310 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BB shares is $5.84 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BB stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.